 - Nuclear Medicine and PET: Participants in our Nuclear Medicine and PET Accreditation program will see a change in the structure of their invoices.
 Currently, the invoice reflects a facility fee along with separate module-based fees per unit.
 In the new system, the facility fee will become part of the first unit fee and will not be displayed as a separate facility fee line item.
 In addition, both the Nuclear Medicine and PET programs will have updated exam choices and submission requirements.

 - Ultrasound: The Ultrasound Accreditation program will have updated exam choices and submission requirements.

 - CT: The CT Accreditation program will allow for Dual Energy/Dual Source phantom submission.

 - MRI: The MRI Accreditation program will accept medium phantom submission.
 The 18 month grace period for facilities to submit with medium phantom images will begin, if applicable.

 - Prostate Cancer Designation: A new ACR Prostate Cancer MRI Center Designation will be available to distinguish your site as a provider of safe, effective diagnostic care for prostate cancer patients.

 - Lung Cancer Screening Designation: An improved and streamlined application process for the ACR Lung Cancer Screening Center Designation will be available for both new and renewing applicants.

 Certain ACR Login applications, such as ACRedit Plus, will require Multifactor Authentication (MFA).
 MFA necessitates users entering an additional piece of information when logging in for enhanced data security, making it harder for user accounts to become compromised.
-Existing accredited facilities will be contacted with additional information about the ACR login functionality closer to the launch of the new ACRedit Plus system.
+Existing accredited facilities were contacted with additional information about the ACR login functionality already.